1-2-3 Check: Enhancing Contextual Privacy in LLM via Multi-Agent Reasoning: Background Related Work

-Contextual integrity \citep{nissenbaum2004privacy} asserts that privacy norms are inherently context-dependent, varying across social domains; information flows are deemed appropriate only when they conform to the specific norms of a given context, with privacy violations arising from deviations.
-Evaluating and enforcing appropriate information flows thus requires understanding others’ mental states, reasoning about social norms, and weighing the consequences of sharing or withholding information \citep{kokciyan2016privacy,shvartzshnaider2019vaccine,solove2023data}.
-Context-dependent information-sharing norms have been widely studied, particularly through the lens of contextual integrity (CI) \citep{Barth2006-jb,shvartzshnaider2019vaccine, Shvartzshnaider16, AbdiZRS21}.
+\paragraph{Contextual Integrity} Contextual integrity \citep{nissenbaum2004privacy} asserts that privacy norms are inherently context-dependent, varying across social domains; information flows are deemed appropriate only when they conform to the specific norms of a given context, with privacy violations arising from deviations.
+Evaluating and enforcing appropriate information flows thus requires understanding others’ mental states, reasoning about social norms, and weighing the consequences of sharing or withholding information \citep{kokciyan2016privacy,shvartzshnaider2019vaccine,solove2023data,mireshghallah2025position}.
+Context-dependent information-sharing norms have been widely studied, particularly through the lens of contextual integrity (CI) \citep{Barth2006-jb,shvartzshnaider2019vaccine, Shvartzshnaider16, AbdiZRS21, wu2026userperceptionsvsproxy}.
+In agentic systems with privileged access to user data, contextual integrity requires that utterances conform to the speaker’s role, the conversation’s subject, and situational constraints—rather than merely avoiding disclosure of private information.